Post

 This happens automatically, often within minutes of publication.

-Several approaches exist, each with trade-offs.
+Several approaches exist for RSS to Telegram integration, each with trade-offs.

 Method 1: Telegram Bots with RSS Integration